GeoscienceAustralia/galileoQC/docs/source/tutorials/tutorials.md

 The Eastern Victoria airborne gravimeter survey field data were supplied by Sander Geophysics in 2022-25.
 Details can be found at [^EastVicRefs].

-The Bonaparte Gulf FTG data was flown for Beach Energy by ARKeX in 2013 and the final data were downloaded from the Northern Territory GEMIS web-site [^Bonaparte2013].

 ## References

 [^Pratt2003]: D. A. Pratt.
 Geophysicists, 2003.The ASEG-GDF2 standard for point located data.
 In